Facebook could be looking to merge some of its biggest and most-used services, according to a new report from The New York Times.

 Facebook appeared to confirm the report in a statement to The New York Times.
 The company said that it wants to “build the best messaging experiences we can; and people want messaging to be fast, simple, reliable and private.
 We’re working on making more of our messaging products end-to-end encrypted and considering ways to make it easier to reach friends and family across networks.”

 The plan to integrate the different services apparently isn’t going over as well as Zuckerberg may have liked.
 WhatsApp employees are reportedly particularly frustrated by the plans, largely because of concerns over privacy — and Instagram founders Kevin Systrom and Mike Krieger left the company last fall.
 Anonymity is a big part of WhatsApp and Instagram, whereas on Facebook you must sign up with your real name.
-Considering that, it’s currently unclear exactly how Facebook will approach the integration of the three services.
+Considering that, it’s currently unclear exactly how

 So when will we expect to be able to message across services?
 The New York Times mentions that a planned launch is set for 2020 — though of course whether that ends up happening remains to be seen.